Cantera/cantera-website/pages/science/reactors/cvodes.rst

 - ``advance(t_new)``: This method computes the state of the system at the user-provided time :math:`t_{\mathrm{new}}`. :math:`t_{\mathrm{new}}` is the absolute time from the initial time of the system.
-Although the user specifies the time when integration should stop, CVODES chooses the time step size as the network is integrated.
+Although the user specifies the time when integration should stop, SUNDIALS chooses the time step size as the network is integrated.
-  Many of these internal CVODES time steps are usually required to reach :math:`t_{\mathrm{new}}`.
+  Many of these internal SUNDIALS time steps are usually required to reach :math:`t_{\mathrm{new}}`.
 As such, ``advance(t_new)`` preserves the accuracy of using ``step()`` but allows consistent time step spacing in the output data.